What is Chronic Obstructive Pulmonary Disease (COPD)?

 - Seeking medical advice on the amount of exercise required for your body

-While there is no cure for COPD yet, steps can be taken to manage the symptoms and control the progression of the disease.
+- While there is no cure for COPD yet, you can try to manage the symptoms and control the progression of the disease.

 - Avoid lung irritants